 Dutch Police Dog program or what is known as the “Koninklijke Nederlandse Politiehond Vereniging” (KNPV) training program.
 In the Netherlands, you will find mostly Dutch Shepherd in the KNPV, and in fact, two of the three founders of the KNPV training program were also involved in the Dutch Shepherd Club.
 These dogs are bred to be working police protection dogs and have garnered the majority of the awards in the national KNPV championships since the year 2000.

-Although you will find FCI pedigree requirements met for dogs involved in most sport programs such as the French Ring and IPO, around 90 percent of the dogs in the KNPV training program do not have official pedigrees.
+Although you will find FCI pedigree requirements met for dogs involved in most sports programs such as the French Ring and IPO, around 90 percent of the dogs in the KNPV training program do not have official pedigrees.
 This organization is confident that the training received in the KNPV program is more critical to Dutch Shepherds being successful police and protection dogs than the pedigree requirements.
 In fact, many believe that the KNPV trained dogs could capture sport dog competition titles while those primarily competitive dogs could not be successful police dogs.

 As a result, some countries including Belgium have allowed Dutch Shepherd graduates from the KNPV program to be listed in the FCI database.
-Because there is a continued high-demand for police, military and personal protection dogs around the world, the Dutch Shepherd will keep growing in popularity, and breeders will continue perfecting the best combinations to strengthen desirable qualities.
+Because there is a continued high demand for police, military, and personal protection dogs around the world, the Dutch Shepherd will keep growing in popularity, and breeders will continue perfecting the best combinations to strengthen desirable qualities.

 To learn more about personal protection dogs for sale, contact our organization.
 Our experienced professionals can help you learn more about the Dutch Shepherd as well as other breeds that make excellent personal protection dogs.